-After Ecology has reviewed the memo, we will select a cleanup option and describe it in a draft Cleanup Action Plan (CAP).
-We will provide the draft CAP for public review and comment prior to finalization.
+After the RI/FS is finalized, a draft Cleanup Action Plan (CAP) will be completed that describes the remedial alternative preliminarily selected by Ecology.
+The CAP will be an exhibit to a legal agreement that compels cleanup of the site.
+The legal agreement and CAP will be issued for public review and comment prior to finalization.
 Actual cleanup will begin when the CAP is implemented.
 This includes design, construction, operation and monitoring of cleanup actions.